nicmart/Building/README.md

 when the building of the object has ended.
 The `end()` method will call the callback and returns the returned value.

-In this way the builder responsability is only to build the value, and it delegates completely to the parent builder (calling the callback passed by the parent builder) the responsability to deal with the just builded subvalue.
+In this way the builder's responsability is only to build the value, and it delegates completely to the parent builder (calling the callback passed by the parent builder) the responsability to deal with the just builded subvalue.